sinclairzx81/reactor/readme.md

 <a name='getting_started_unity3D_applications' />
 #### unity3D applications

 In Unity3D, a SynchronizationContext is not available to developers.
-Instead, Unity3D requires developers to leverage Cooroutines to orchestrate asynchrony.
-In these scenarios, Reactor provides a Reactor.Loop.Enumerator() that can be passed as a argument to StartCoroutine().
-Unity3D will enumerate the Reactor event loop, achieving the same result as running the event loop in a seperate thread.
+Rather, Unity3D requires developers to use cooroutines to orchestrate asynchrony.
+In these scenarios, Reactor provides a Reactor.Loop.Enumerator() that Unity can use to enumerate completed asynchronous operations.
+The example below demonstrates how.

 ```csharp
 using UnityEngine;